Dewalt-arch/pimpmykali/README.md

 - sudo ./pimpmykali.sh

 # Revision 0.3d
-  - emergency fix to --force, everythign should be functioning now
+  - emergency fix to --force, everything should be functioning now

 # Revision 0.3c:
   - per request kali-root-login enabling prompt has been reworked and reworded to be less confusing and